-Medical aid includes ambulance services, medical consultation, surgical consultation, skilled nursing services, payment for medication, remedial treatment if recommended, supply and repair of prosthesis.
+This benefit is provided to help an employee who has sustained injuries as a result of occupation accident or disease for the period of 24 months from the date of accident or diagnosis of disease.
+Medical aid includes ambulance services, medical consultation, surgical consultation, skilled nursing services, payment for medication, remedial treatment if recommended and clinical rehabilitation services.